Smuglyak/EcommerceProject/README.md

 ###### In the body you have:
 - all type of menus, and combos which you can click on head to that specific menu.
 - There is also an option to see all foods uncategorized.
+- Also a button to add a menu but it will not work if you do not have admin role(to sign in as admin, we have user with admin username and root password)
 ###### In the footer you have:
 - The copyright text.
 - Logout button to logout of the application.
+###### Starting from header:
+8) If you click on account logo, you will go to account page, you will see all your account information.
+You will have 6 red buttons:
+- Edit button which will let you to edit your account information and save it.
+- Check purchase history
+- Check favorite foods where you can see all your favorite foods.
+- 3 other buttons which are for design.

+9) By clicking on cart logo, you will go to cart where you will have either empty cart or cart of foods depending if you already put some foods or not.
+If it is empty, you will have cart logo, and button saying to continue shopping which heads you to the dashboard

+###### Now in the body:
+10) You click on all foods page.
+You go there and you will see all foods uncategorized.
+You will have options such as adding a food to favorite, adding to cart, and viewing details for specific food.
+- There is also search form which will let you find food based on a food keyword.
+- Add food button which you can access only if you are admin.
+- Assign a food to menu if you are admin.
+- If you add some food to favorites, you will head to your account favorites and see that it is added.
+- If you add some food to cart, you will head to cart and have it in there.
+The price will also be calculated.
+If you press at button pay at checkout, you will pay for your food and will be headed to the dashboard with the message saying you paid for the foods.
+- If you view details of food, you will see all the information about the food.
+You will also be able to leave a review if needed.
+- Nearly on every page you will have navigation line on the top of the page.
+Say you are in Food/viewFood/id page, you will have following navigation line: Menu/All Products/someFood.
+Clicking on any red text, will head you to that page.
+11) If you click on any menu, you head to the all foods similar page.
+The only difference here, will be instead of search button, you will have sorting buttons which will sort the foods based on their price: descending or ascending.
+- You see desrciption of the menu.
+- You see all the same options for food such as adding to favorites etc.
+###### That is it for the body and for the whole user guide as a user.

+###### Some other features that are for the admin.
+- On the dashboard, you can now add a menu.
+On the add menu page, you can put all information for menu and the type of it such as menu or combo.
+If you add a menu, you can see it on the dashboard later.
+- Now on any food you find, instead of seeing only its details, you can now also delete the food or edit it.
+Also for the menus/combos, you can either edit them or delete them as well.
+- On all the foods page, you can now add a new  food, and also assign a food to a menu if needed.

+##### That is it for the user guide!
+Buy all the delicious foods and order them to your house!
+Thank you!